 Organizations are considering implementing Zero Trust architecture more than any other cybersecurity solution (IDG)

 Zero Trust architecture is built on the philosophy of removing implicit trust from every level of an organization’s IT structure.
 Zero Trust creates multiple layers of protection within user networks, an aspect with increased demand since the great shift toward remote work.

-The global cyber insurance market is worth $11.47 billion (Mordor)
+The global cyber insurance market is worth over $9.2 billion (Mordor)

 Companies can face potentially staggering financial losses in the wake of a cyber attack.
 Cyber insurance is designed to help mitigate those losses.
-The relatively new market is forecast for a huge 25% annual growth rate between now and 2026.
+The relatively new market is forecast to hit $22.1 billion by 2025.

 Cybersecurity Workforce Statistics

 The world’s available cybersecurity workforce hasn’t been able to keep up with rising security demands.
 That opens up greater opportunities for those looking to pursue a career in cybersecurity.
 But for established security professionals, the workforce gap means being overworked.